pirovc/metameta/README.md

 	metameta --configfile yourconfig.yaml --use-conda --keep-going --cores 24

+* Alternatively, make a copy of the configuration file for the complete set of parameters ``cp ~/miniconda3/opt/metameta/config/example_complete.yaml yourconfig.yaml``
 * The number of --cores is the total amount avaiable for the pipeline.
 Number of specific threads for the tools should be set on the configuration file (yourconfig.yaml) with the parameter "threads"
 * On the first run MetaMeta will download and install the configured tools as well as the database files (`archaea_bacteria_201503` by default - see below) necessary for each tool.